-If you're interested in learning some of the strategies that Superforecasters use, we recommend viewing the videos available at training.goodjudgment.com and reading Superforecasting: The Art and Science of Prediction by Philip E. Tetlock and Dan Gardner.
+If you're interested in learning more about Superforecasting techniques, we recommend reviewing the material here, including both free and paid resources, and reading Superforecasting: The Art and Science of Prediction by Philip E. Tetlock and Dan Gardner.

-Our etiquette policy can be summarized as “Be kind, respect others, and stay on topic.”
-Most forecasters participate in this site to test and improve their forecasting ability, and our goal is to provide a fun and constructive place for everyone to do so.
-We don’t censor comments, usernames, or taglines that follow this guideline and do not violate our Terms of Service.
-As long as you participate in a manner that doesn’t disrespect other users or the goals of the site, we welcome you with open arms.
+“Be kind, respect others, and stay on topic.”
+Most forecasters participate in this site to test and improve their forecasting ability, and our goal is to provide a fun, respectful, and constructive place for everyone to do so.
+We don’t delete comments, usernames, or taglines that follow these guidelines and do not violate our Terms of Service.

-Some things that we don’t allow are: (1) meanness, threats, or hostile personal attacks against other users or the site administrators; (2) spamming, recruiting, or soliciting other users; (3) “crusading” or repeatedly steering discussion away from forecasting, particularly for the purposes of (1) and (2).
+Things that are not tolerated include: 1) personal attacks against other users or the site administrators, 2) spamming, recruiting, or soliciting other users, and 3) “crusading” or repeatedly steering discussion away from forecasting, particularly for the purposes of (1) and (2).

-If you believe that another forecaster is violating this policy, we encourage you to flag their comment by clicking the green “Flag” text below their forecast, or to report their behavior to the site administrators by using the “Click here for help” popover in the lower left corner.
+If you believe another forecaster is violating this policy, we encourage you to flag their comment by clicking the green “Flag” text below their forecast.

 When a forecaster violates this policy, we will take the following actions:

-- First minor infraction: Warning and reminder of the policy
+- First infraction: Warning and reminder of the policy

-- Repeated significant infractions, violations of the law, or specific threats against other forecasters will be resolved on a case-by-case basis, and may include a permanent ban from the site.
+- Repeated infractions will be evaluated on a case-by-case basis and may include account suspension and a permanent ban from the site.